ghc-proposals/ghc-proposals/proposals/0000-quantified-constraints.rst

 ------------
 Several alternatives have already been considered.

-GHC currently supports a form a cycle-aware resolution, which enables writing the rose example mentioned above, without quantified constraints.
+GHC currently supports a form of cycle-aware resolution, which enables writing the rose example mentioned above, without quantified constraints.
 Unfortunately, this approach is not generally applicable since the resolution process can diverge without cycling,